MicrosoftDocs/VBA-Docs/api/Outlook.NameSpace.Logon.md

 If Outlook is already running, using this method does not create a new Outlook session or change the current profile to a different one.

-If Outlook is not running and you only want to start Outlook with the default profile, do not use the **Logon** method.
+If Outlook is not running and you only want to start Outlook with the default profile, don't use the **Logon** method.
 A better alternative is shown in the following code example, `InitializeMAPI`: first, instantiate the Outlook [Application](Outlook.Application.md) object, then reference a default folder such as the Inbox.
 This has the side effect of initializing MAPI to use the default profile and to make the object model fully functional.